MartaBofillRoig/eselect/README.md

 ## R-package **eselect**

-You can install the development version of the R package from GitHub:
+You can install the R package from GitHub using the following code:

 ``` r
 # install.packages("devtools")